mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ##### Orthogonal Method
 One such alternative is the orthogonal method [aburbook; Sec.
 3.2](@cite), which offers increased numerical robustness, particularly in cases where measurement variances differ significantly.
-By specifying the `Orthogonal` argument in the [`dcStateEstimation`](@ref dcStateEstimation) function, users can solve the WLS problem via QR factorisation applied to a rectangular matrix formed by multiplying the square root of the precision matrix with the coefficient matrix:
+By specifying the `Orthogonal` argument in the [`dcStateEstimation`](@ref dcStateEstimation) function, users can solve the WLS problem via QR factorization applied to a rectangular matrix formed by multiplying the square root of the precision matrix with the coefficient matrix:
 ```@example WLSDCStateEstimationSolution
 analysis = dcStateEstimation(monitoring, Orthogonal)
 stateEstimation!(analysis)